 Qefak - a social site referencing shops, promoting products, and facilitating access to employment.

 Bio Ted - provide young people with employment by creating activities in rural and urban areas by providing the opportunity to the cultivation of cassava

 Tamatimna - The Tamatimna product range consists o products that meet hygienic standards and consumer needs, with an affordable price accessible to all

 Elidje | Judicael | Deputy Representative | UNFPA

 Djibrine | Hassane Lawane | CEO| CAHR Consulting

-EWC is an initiative led by the Global Entrepreneurship Network and Misk Foundation with support from a collection of a national and global partnerships, including the Global Educational and Leadership Foundation and GSVlabs.
+EWC is an initiative led by the Global Entrepreneurship Network and Misk Forum with support from a collection of a national and global partnerships, including the Global Educational and Leadership Foundation and GSVlabs.